The Blackfish Sounder

 Annual newsletter of the Wild Killer Whale Adoption Program

 The Blackfish Sounder is the annual Adopters-Only eight-page newsletter of the Wild Killer Whale Adoption Program that is sent to anyone who joins the program by adopting a whale.
 Through a mix of news and feature stories, The Blackfish Sounder keeps adopters up-to-date on what we currently know about killer whales - in B.C. and around the world - and what we hope to learn in the future.
-See the article below for a sampling from this year's issues (printed in September 2012).
+See the article below for a sampling from the 2016 issue.

 Long-time readers of the Blackfish Sounder may remember stories about False Pass.
 Located in the Eastern Aleutian Islands of Alaska, it is a place where Bigg’s (transient) killer whales congregate every year to attack and feed on migrating grey whales.
 Annual trips to False Pass were part of my life for years until a decade ago, so you can understand my confusion when filmmaker Joe Kennedy with Table Mountain films invited me to join him on a killer whale project in a place called “False Bay”.
 False Bay, as it turns out, is a large inlet on the east side of the Cape of Good Hope in South Africa—18,000 km from False Pass!

 Kennedy is a former Vancouverite who divides his time between London (UK) and South Africa.
 He described watching a large herd of common dolphins storming along the surface in False Bay, with killer whales in hot pursuit.
 Whale watch operator Dave Hurwitz of the Simonstown Boat Company informed him that killer whales had not been seen in False Bay until very recent years - and the seed of an idea to shoot a documentary was planted.